adriandotdev/emsp-cpo-registration/README.md

 - **services**

   - This folder consists all of the services or business logic of a certain API.
-It also includes the ability to transform data to be sent as a response.
+It also includes the ability to transform data to be be sent at the controller.

 - **test**

-  - This folder consists of all the test files.
+  - This folder consists all of the test files.

 - **utils**

-  - This folder consists of other miscallaneous for the system.
+  - This folder consists of other important classes or functions for the system.
 Example is Email sender.

 - **.env**

-  - A file that consists of all environment variables for the app.
+  - A file that consists all of the environment variables for the app.

 - **.gitignore**